3dfiyMyLife/Lineux-Hotswap/README.md

 # Description
 Lineux Hotendchanger consist of a suite of 3 parts:
 1. Lineux - The hardware consisting of the Carriage, Toolhead and Dock
-2. Btc - The macros handling the toolchange
+2. Btc - The macros handling the toolchange (Credit to @JackBeam for BTC)
 3. Dockslide - Stowable dock to maximise print build

 All 3 parts can be used with other systems.
 Example, Lineux can be used with other hotendchanger plugin.
 Other hotendchanger hardware can use Btc macros.
 Etc...